 While this gin-tasting is not as elaborate as some, it’s a fun and relaxed experience where you’re guaranteed to learn something new about gin.
 Plus, at R60 for a tasting, it is the most affordable gin-tasting experience in the city.
 Tastings are done via an online appointment which can be booked here.

 4. Pienaar & Son Distillery, City Bowl

 Contact: Tel 0214614993, pienaarandson.co.za

 Steampunk fans will marvel at the hand-built stills at this father and son owned distillery.
 Schalk Pienaar (father) has over 40 years of distilling technology experience (he designed the whisky still at Bains Whisky) and his creation is a wonder to behold!
 His son, Andre, is the master distiller and when you go on a distillery tour and tasting, you’ll find out just how much time and effort he put into formulating their gins and vodka.
 The testament to this is all the bottles of concoctions (including Moonshine) behind the bar!

 The short tour explains their distilling process and is followed by a tasting of their vodka and two gins.
 Their gins are made from South African maize, with the Empire Gin being a dry English-style gin with fresh hints of citrus and earthy, pine notes of Juniper and Angelica, while the Orient Gin pays homage to the Eastern spice trade that influenced Cape Town (think Malay culture and the Bo-Kaap).
 The bottles, imported from Italy, are a piece of art in themselves.

 They are planning a bottle refill service in the near future, while in 2022 you can look forward a Bourbon-style whisky!
-Tastings are free and held on Saturdays between 10:00 to 14:00.
-You can buy the bottles for R350, or pay R900 and get all three.
+Tastings are R60, Friday to Sunday from 10 am to 7 pm.